 Subsequent to initial measurement, loans and receivables are carried at amortized cost using the effective interest method, less any impairment in value.
 Any interest earned on loans and receivables shall be recognized as part of "Finance income" in the consolidated statements of income on an accrual basis.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are integral part of the effective interest rate.
-The periodic amortization is also included as part of "Finance income" in the consolidated statements of income on an accruated by taking into account any discount or premium on acquisition and fees that are integral part of the effective interest rate.
 The periodic amortization is also included as part of "Finance income" in the consolidated statements of income.
 Gains or losses are recognized in profit or loss when loans and receivables are derecognized or impaired.